intel-analytics/BigDL-PPML-Azure-Occlum-Example/README.md

 docker pull intelanalytics/bigdl-ppml-azure-occlum:2.1.0-SNAPSHOT
 ```

-Or you can build image with `build-docker-image.sh`.
+Or you can clone this repository and build image with `build-docker-image.sh`.
 Configure environment variables in `build-docker-image.sh`.

 Build the docker image: